Home | Trip Reports | Pictures | Peak Lists | USGS Quads | Links | Mail Me | RSS

 Dixie Peak and Blowdown Mountain via logging roads

-I parked at the Mount Teneriffe Trailhead and rode my mountain bike up the Mount Teneriffe Road-Trail to the T in the road at 3,560'.
+I parked at the Mount Teneriffe Trailhead and rode my mountain bike up the Mount Teneriffe Road-Trail to the T-intersection in the road at 3,560'.
 Actually I rode up to about 1,200' elevation and then pushed my bike for the remaining 2,360' vertical feet, it's a steep road.

-I stashed my mountain bike at the T and took the left branch of the road.
+I stashed my mountain bike at the T-intersection and took the left branch of the road.
 Right after the road turns sharply right at 3,860' I took the short logging road to the left to check out Rocky Butte (point 3,880+).
 Not a lot to see here, the rocky part of Rocky Butte is only visible from below.

 I then returned to the main road and headed towards Blowdown Mountain (point 4,560+), which has a logging road that leads to just S of the summit.
 I couldn't find any place that was clearly the summit since it was pretty flat and covered by dense groups of young trees, no view here.